oisinmulvihill/handy-setups/README.rst

     :align: center

 A machine to do mathematical work on.
-It provides IPy Notepad running numpy, scipy, sympy, matplotlib pandas and other tools.
+It provides IPy Notepad running numpy, scipy, sympy, matplotlib, pandas and other tools.

 Now from the ipynotepad directory start the machine::